Fre1d/Offline-CheatBreaker/Launcher/Beta/Beta 4 Release Notes.md

-**__Beta 3 Release notes:__**
+**__Beta 4 Release notes:__**

 **__Changelog:__**
-- Replaced the built in Java with the same Java that was used for CheatBreaker back in 2018 to improve stability.
+- Replaced the solid grey background with the original background from the 2018 CB launcher.
-- Made the GoldenPvP Network logo in the quick connect menu work (not that useful as of now because you still need to select your account ingame).
+- Made the launcher save logs for easier diagnostics if needed.
-- The launch button will now say `DOWNLOADING...` after clicking on it.
+- Made the top menu buttons not draggable.
-- Added the servers, settings and about pages
+- Now using the fonts from the 2018 CB launcher.

 **__What's working__**
 - Launching 1.7.10 & 1.8.9.